Rhetos/RestGenerator/Readme.md

 ### Writing data

 * Inserting a record: POST at the entity's service [base URI](#general-rules).
+  * You may provide the "ID" value of the new record in the request body (just include the ID property in the JSON object).
+    If not, it will be automatically generated.
 * Updating a record: PUT `/<id>`
 * Deleting a record: DELETE `/<id>`